arthurgassner/swissenergy-frontend/docs/industrialization.md

 ### Use `.env`

-Using `git` means creating a trail of every single (commited) state that the software has been in.
+Using `git` means creating a trail of every single (commited) state that the software went through.
-It would be easy for one to hard-code sensitive -- i.e. private -- data, such as an API key or a password -- and have it saved in that trail, seemingly-forever.[^6]
+Hard-coding sensitive -- i.e. private -- data, such as an API key or password -- is an easy-mistake, which would result in saving it to that trail, seemingly-forever.[^6]

-[^6]: You can always edit a file's history, but it's messy.
+[^6]: You can always edit a file's git history, but it's messy.

-Additionally, we might have certain variables that would depend on our environment -- developpement or production.
+Additionally, we might have certain variables that would depend on our running environment, i.e. dev or production.

 Using an `.env` file solves both of these issues.

 !!! tip "Use `.env`"
-    Private or environment-dependent variables should go in an `.env`, which you will not be commited to history.[^7]
+    Private or environment-dependent variables should go in an `.env`, which you will not be committing to history.[^7]

     I use and like [`python-dotenv`](https://github.com/theskumar/python-dotenv), but alternatives exist.